-Patricia Hindin is Assistant Professor, Rutgers School of Nursing.
+Patricia Hindin is Associate Professor, Rutgers School of Nursing.
 She received an undergraduate degree from Rutgers University, an MSN from the University of Pennsylvania in obstetrics and women’s health, a certificate in nurse-midwifery from (legacy UMDNJ) Rutgers, School of Health Related Professions and a PhD in research from Rush University.
 She has provided full scope midwifery and women’s health care to culturally diverse and underserved women in New York City, Chicago and Paterson, New Jersey.
 She served as member of the Rutgers midwifery faculty practice and provided prenatal care to underserved women.

 Dr. Hindin’s clinical defense and dissertation concentrated on investigating areas of intimate partner violence (IPV).
 In her clinical defense she interviewed certified nurse-midwives and explored their IPV screening self-efficacy.
 Her dissertation was a qualitative study utilizing a storytelling methodology examining the cultural perceptions and health disparities experienced by abused African American women.